-Section 6.1 - Education Programs in Institutions (EPIs)
+Section 6.1 - Education Programs in Institutions (EPI)

 - 1. Funding is provided for: - a) education programs for resident students of the government who reside in an institution or group home; - b) day students who attend an EPI that is approved for day students. - 2.
-School authorities must have approval from the Minister and a contract/agreement with Alberta Education to provide an education program to students in the institution. - Institutional funding will only be provided for eligible resident students of the government and day students who: - a) are in the custody under the Corrections Act, the Corrections and Conditional Release Act (Canada), the Youth Criminal Justice Act (Canada) or the Youth Justice Act, and deemed by the school jurisdiction and Alberta Solicitor General staff to be unlikely to succeed in any other school jurisdiction education programs; or

-- b) are in the custody of a regional Child and Family Services Authority (CFSA) director, or a Designated First Nations Agency (DFNA) Chief Executive Officer or have a guardian appointed under the Child, Youth and Family Enhancement Act and reside in a group home or treatment centre and receive intensive treatment; or - c) require long term intensive medical care which can only be provided onsite at the hospital; or - d) are a temporary resident of a women's shelter and require protection from physical, psychological or sexual abuse.
+School authorities must have approval from the Minister and a contract/agreement with Alberta Education to provide an education program to students in the institution. - Institutional funding will only be provided for eligible resident students of the government and day students who: - a) are in the custody under the Corrections Act, the Corrections and Conditional Release Act (Canada), the Youth Criminal Justice Act (Canada) or the Youth Justice Act, and deemed by the school jurisdiction and Alberta Solicitor General staff to be unlikely to succeed in any other school jurisdiction education programs; or - are in the custody of a regional Child and Family Services Authority (CFSA) director, or a Designated First Nations Agency (DFNA) Chief Executive Officer or have a guardian appointed under the Child, Youth and Family Enhancement Act and reside in a group home or treatment centre and receive intensive treatment; or - c) require long term intensive medical care which can only be provided onsite at the hospital; or - d) are a temporary resident of a women's shelter and require protection from physical, psychological or sexual abuse. - 4.
+Institutional students with a severe disability in an educational program provided by an accredited funded private school who have been placed in the institution by Alberta Health Services, the Alberta Solicitor General or the regional CFSA will be funded through institutional funding and are not eligible for Severe Disabilities Funding.

-- 4. Institutional students with a severe disability in an educational program provided by an accredited funded private school who have been placed in the institution by Alberta Health Services, the Alberta Solicitor General or the regional CFSA will be funded through institutional funding and are not eligible for severe disabilities funding. - 5.
-EPIs will be funded for a 10-month school year.
-Only EPIs in Young Offender Centres will be funded for a 12-month program. - 6.
-School authorities with a contract or approval to provide an EPI are required to: - a) ensure all eligible institutional students are registered with the grants code 550. - submit a budget of costs and revenues using Form 09AE6.1 to the Special Programs Branch by May 15 for the following school year.
-EPIs are expected to stay within their approved budget. - c) submit a letter for approval to the Special Programs Branch explaining the need for additional funds when requesting a significant change to a proposed or an approved budget. - d) submit an application for actual program costs and revenues using Form 09AE6.1 to School Finance Branch by October 16 of the following school year. - e) ensure actual costs reflect significant increases or decreases in student enrollment. - f) keep daily attendance records for all students. - g) Ensure that the EPI is of a comparable quality to other school programs provided by the school authority and is subject to the same level of planning, evaluating and reporting required by provincial and local policy.
+- 5. EPI will be funded for a 10 month school year.
+Only secure EPI (such as Young Offender Centre's) will be funded for a 12 month education program.
+A secure facility is one in which the student is detained in a locked-down facility (i.e. guarded and confined). - 6.
+School authorities with a contract or approval to provide an EPI are required to: - a) ensure all eligible institutional students are registered with the grants code 550. - b) submit a budget of costs and revenues using Form 10AE6.1 to the School Accreditation and Dispute Resolutions Branch by May 31 for the following school year.
+EPIs are expected to stay within their approved budget. - submit a letter for approval to the School Accreditation and Disputes Resolution Branch explaining the need for additional funds when requesting a significant change to a proposed or an approved budget. - d) submit an application for actual program costs and revenues using Form 10AE6.1 to School Finance Branch by October 5 of the following school year. - e) ensure actual costs reflect significant increases or decreases in student enrolment. - f) keep daily attendance records for all students.

-- 7. For approval of a new EPI, contact Special Programs Branch.
+- g) Ensure that the EPI is of a comparable quality to other school programs provided by the school authority and is subject to the same level of planning, evaluating and reporting required by provincial and local policy. - For approval of a new EPI, contact School Accreditation and Disputes Resolution Branch.
 Documentation must be submitted by May 1 preceding the school year for which approval is being requested. - 8.
-To maintain the confidentiality of students in Women's Shelter programs, school authorities are not required to submit a list of names or ASN's on the Final claim however, they should report any Base Instruction funding for these students and report this revenue on budget and final cost forms.
+To maintain the confidentiality of students in Women's Shelter programs, school authorities are not required to submit a list of names or ASN's on the Final claim however, they should report any Base Funding for these students and report this revenue on budget and final cost forms.